 You can specify the outline and interior colors of any block, and you can change the background color for any system in a model.
 You can also change text color and background color for annotations and fill color for areas.

-color to identify the inports.
+This subsystem uses color to identify the inports.

 To change outline color on a block, text color in an annotation, or interior color for an area, select the element, and then select Diagram > Format > Foreground Color.
+Changing the foreground color of a block also changes the color of its output signals.

 To change interior color on a block or background color in an annotation, select the element, and then select Diagram > Format > Background Color.